 Is there a gym app with automatic progressive overload?

-Personal Trainer has the most capable progression engine of the apps tested — it reads your actual set history, detects when you consistently top out your rep range, and suggests load increases rounded to real plate increments.
-Strong has a basic version in its paid tier.
+Personal Trainer has the most capable progression engine of the apps tested, it reads your actual set history, detects when you consistently top out your rep range, and suggests load increases rounded to real plate increments (2.5 kg on compounds, 1 kg on isolation).
+This matters because generic percentage tables often suggest jumps larger than what's actually available in a standard plate rack.
+Strong has a basic version in its paid tier, but it operates on a simpler 1RM calculation rather than session-by-session rep completion data.